wujy28/tp/docs/DeveloperGuide.md

     3. Test case: `delete I/T7654321A`<br>
        Expected: No patient is deleted.
 Error details shown in the status message.
 Patient list remains the same.

-    4. Other incorrect delete commands to try: `delete`, `delete i/T9384758D` (where a patient with ic number `T9384758D` does not exist)<br>
+    4. Other incorrect delete commands to try: `delete`, `delete i/T9384758D` (where a patient with IC number `T9384758D` does not exist)<br>
-       Expected: Similar to previous.
+       Expected: Similar to the previous case.

 ### Editing a patient